 Level 1 Training

 In the Milwaukee and Waukesha County program, sessions are held once a week for 13 weeks from early September through mid-December.
 Participants perform at least 24 hours of approved volunteer service within their first year.
 Registration information is located at our Become a Master Gardener page.

 Statewide, Level 1 training is a minimum of 36 hours of in-depth classroom training on a variety of horticulture topics including botany, soils, pest management, entomology, plant pathology, weeds, and much more.
-This is intended to provide a basic understanding of horticultural concepts necessary to complete the volunteer service required for certification, as well as learning where to acquire additional information and resources in order to answer questions.
+The training provides an introduction to horticultural concepts necessary to complete the volunteer service required for certification.
+It also introduces resources for acquiring additional information in order to answer questions.

 Level 2 Training

 Level 2 Training expands upon Level 1 training with more focused horticultural topics.
 Level 1 training is a prerequisite for all of these courses.
 SEWMG Level 2 Training courses are in-person and typically offered in early spring.